 Point 6137 - trail changes direction from NW to north as the trail curves around the base of this point on its west side

 At Point 6137, we passed a group of three people who had decided they would turn around, except for one hiker, a member of the Summit Sisters who hiked with us for a while and then joined up with the rest of the Summit Sisters members on the trail further up.
-It is at this pointed rise that Mt.
-Heinen can be seen - the furthest peak on the left/end of the ridge.
+It is at this pointed rise with a single tree that Mt.
+Heinen can finally be seen - the furthest peak on the left/end of the ridge.
 It is here that the trail winds around Point 6137 to the west and then heads straight north to Mt.
 Heinen.

 On the autumn hike with Greg, Deacon and Kaleb, I became "temporarily bewildered" and walked down a small trail to the west of Point 6137.
 We ended up thrashing around thick brush to the west of the trail for a short distance, but then with the help of Greg's track app, we found our way back to the trail.
 When in doubt, stay on the ridge.